sinequa/sba-angular/docs/modules/components/metadata.md

 ![Filter only]({{site.baseurl}}assets/modules/metadata/metadata-filters2.png){: .d-block .mx-auto }

-Here is also with a custom action:
+Here is an example with a custom action:

 ```ts
 this.metadata: MetadataConfig[] = [